 We were also introduced to the teething stage of the Global Trade System, a Wi-Fi service that allowed you to trade Pokémon with anyone across the world.
 It was a fairly clunky interface back then, and odds are, no matter what you were hunting for, potential suitors were all demanding ridiculous payment.
 Want a Bidoof?
 It’ll probably cost you a Rayquaza.
-But it was a start – and today’s GTS is a much more robust system.
+But it was a start – and today’s GTS is a much more robust product.

 The sprites in gen 4 were a great deal bigger than in previous games, and as a result, a lot of the new Pokémon look rather bold, some might say garish.
 But I loved ’em.
 I always do, you know.
 And now is your opportunity to love ’em too, because I’m sharing with you the grandest ‘mons from the days of DPP.
 Your typical disclaimer: this is an opinion-based piece, not the end-all be-all ranking of fictional monsters.
 So don’t get your knickers in a twist!!